-Our institution, believing as it does, in holistic development concentrates on academic as well as skill development.
-The Computer Literacy Programme is introduced in the first year itself for the undergraduate students to help them hone their digital skills.
+Our institution, believing as it does, in holistic development concentrates on

+Programme is introduced in the first year itself for the undergraduate students to help them hone their digital skills.
 The students are training in the essentials of MS office with theory and practical sessions.
 At the end of the year, an exam is conducted and certificates are issued.
 Similarly, the add on programmes that are organized also concentrate on the development of skills to complement and supplement the academic knowledge that has been acquired in the programme.
+Programs in photo shop, additional computer skills and faculty development programs are organized regularly to help in the skill development of students and staff.